google/magika/rust/out/README.md

 # Expected output of the CLI

-Each `.out` file (resp. `.err` for non-empty files) records the expected output (resp. error output) of the CLI on the `basic` and `mitra` test directories.
-The file name describes which flags are used.
+The `labels` file contains the labels of the `basic` and `mitra` test directories as returned by the CLI.
+The goal is to ultimately check that the labels are expected (in which case only the unexpected ones can be stored).

+The `flags` file contains the concatenated output of the CLI with different set of files and different set of flags.
+The goal is to check the CLI output format.

 You can run the tests with the `./test.sh` script.